runkids/vue-condition-watcher/README.md

 ## Introduction

-Vue composition API for automatic data fetching.
-With `conditions` as the core.
-Easily control and sync to URL query string by `conditions`
+Data fetching with Vue Composition API.
+Power of `conditions` to easily control and sync to the URL query string.
 > requires Node.js 12.0.0 or higher.

 ## Features

-  ✔ Automatically fetch data whenever `conditions` changes<br>
+  ✔ Automatically fetch data whenever `conditions` change.<br>
-  ✔ `null` `undefined` `[]` `''` will be automatically filtered out before sending the request<br>
+  ✔ Automatically filter out `null`, `undefined`, `[]`, and `''` before sending the request.<br>
-  ✔ Refreshing the page will automatically initialize `conditions` according to the query string of the URL, and will automatically correspond to the type ( string, number, array, date )<br>
+  ✔ Refresh the page to automatically initialize `conditions` according to the query string of the URL, and correspond to the type (string, number, array, date).<br>
-  ✔ Whenever `conditions` changes, the URL query string will be automatically synchronized, and the previous page and next page will work normally<br>
+  ✔ Whenever `conditions` change, the URL query string will be automatically synchronized, and the previous page and next page will work normally.<br>
-  ✔ Avoid `race condition`, ensure requests are first in, first out, and can also avoid repeated requests<br>
+  ✔ Avoid race conditions, ensure requests are first in, first out, and can also avoid repeated requests.<br>
-  ✔ Do Dependent Request before updating `data`<br/>
+  ✔ Perform dependent requests before updating data.<br/>
-  ✔ Easily handle paging needs, simply customize your own paging logic<br/>
+  ✔ Easily handle paging needs by customizing your own paging logic.<br/>
-  ✔ Automatically re-request data when web page is refocused or network disconnection resumes<br/>
+  ✔ Automatically refetch data when the web page is refocused or network disconnection resumes.<br/>
-  ✔ Support polling, the polling period can be adjusted dynamically<br/>
+  ✔ Support polling, with the polling period adjustable dynamically.<br/>
-  ✔ The caching mechanism allows data to be rendered faster without waiting for loading animations<br/>
+  ✔ The caching mechanism allows `data` to be rendered faster without waiting for loading animations.<br/>
-  ✔ No need to wait for the return result, you can manually change `data` to make the user experience better<br/>
+  ✔ No need to wait for the return result; you can manually change `data` to improve the user experience.<br/>
-  ✔ TypeScript support. <br/>
+  ✔ TypeScript support.<br/>
-  ✔ Works for Vue 2 & 3 by the power of [vue-demi](https://github.com/vueuse/vue-demi)
+  ✔ Works for Vue 2 & 3 through the power of [vue-demi](https://github.com/vueuse/vue-demi).

   <img src=".github/vue-conditions-watcher.gif"/>